bpucker/teaching/README.md

 # Teaching Overview

 ## Applied Python Programming for Life Scientists
-The intention of this course is to enable life scientists with different backgrounds to solve their own data analysis issues by writing small Python scripts for the automatic processing.
+The intention of this course is to enable life scientists with different backgrounds to solve their own data analysis issues by writing Python scripts for the automatic processing.
 Evaluation results of this course are discussed [here](https://pub.uni-bielefeld.de/download/2920633/2920815).
 All materials are available for re-use (CC-BY 4.0).

 [Applied Python Programming for Life Scientists - github repository](https://github.com/bpucker/APPLS)